MMitovski93/esim_test_api/README.md

 - **Firebase Cloud Functions** — Serverless backend to deploy Express app.
 - **Firestore (Firebase)** — Stores campaign data and ICC ID associations.
 - **Firebase Storage** — Used to upload and store CSV files containing ICC IDs.
+- Before running or deploying the API, make sure you have Firebase with firebase initialized in your local environment.

 ### 🔧 Configuration